Updated - 3/18/20

 Current River Conditions: Flows are running at around 296 CFS at Lewiston

-Fishing is-Good: More fish have moved in this week.
-Lots of Golden Stones in the river right now.
-Try Black or Varigated Black/Orange Rubber Legs.
+Fishing is-Good: Lots of the fish in the upper river and fishing is pretty exceptional right now.
+Lots of Golden Stones in the river so try Black or Varigated (Black & Yellow) Rubber Legs.
 If you are dead drifting nymphs, red Copper Johns are a good fly to match with your Rubber Legs.
 Eggs drifted below Salmon redds work well too.

 Recommended General All Around Patterns

 For flies, Black Rubber Legs, Mercer's Epoxy Stone or Vinci's Depthcharge Bird's Nest #12 should attract some attention on warmer days.
 Having an egg pattern as a part of a two fly rig can't be a bad idea, either.

 We have guides who are on the Trinity every day no matter what the season.
 Give the shop a call (800)410-1222 or click here and we will set you up.

 Come visit us on our new Facebook groups page